DanZinagri/NicheD20/docs/Rules/Basic Rules/Status Conditions/Other/Broken.md

 ---
-tags: ['Status-Conditions', 'Other']
+tags:
+  - Status-Conditions
+  - Other
 share: true
-type: "Other"
+type: Other
 ---

 **Type**: N/A

 Broken is a condition applied to objects rather than creatures.
 An object is broken once its hit points have been reduced to below half.